vincenttommi/phase-1-review-conditionals/README.md

 _if_ a certain condition is met.
 In the programming world, this is called **control flow** because, well, it helps _control_ the _flow_ of an application.

-Before we dive into JavaScript's conditional structures, let's go over a few concepts that provide the syntactic underpinnings.
+Before we dive into JavaScript's conditional structures, let's review a few concepts that provide the syntactic underpinnings.

-## Explain What Constitutes an Expression in JavaScript
+## Review What Constitutes an Expression in JavaScript

 A JavaScript expression is **a unit of code that returns a value**.
 Primitive values are expressions because they resolve to a value: